gagolews/datawranglingpy/README.md

 This repository hosts the HTML and PDF versions of the book.

-You can read them at:
+You can browse them at:

 * https://datawranglingpy.gagolewski.com/ (a browser-friendly version)
 * https://datawranglingpy.gagolewski.com/datawranglingpy.pdf (PDF)